nikydix/nikydixcom-7810d/about.md

 <h3>Evergreen Notes</h3>

-These will probably be complete information and resources that can be donwloaded
+These will probably be complete information and potentially resources that can be donwloaded,
 ---
 In the meantime, if you want to sign up to recieve emails with updates, please click here. *ADD LINK TO EMAIL SIGN UP**